dojoengine/book/src/cairo/overview.md

 ### Breakdown

-This just a regular Cairo contract, with some specifics.
+Dojo contract is just a regular Cairo contract, with some dojo specifics.

-#### `Position` struct
+#### `Position` struct - the dojo model

 In a Dojo world, state is defined using models.
-These are structs marked with the `#[derive(Model)]` attribute, functioning similarly to a keypair store.
+These are structs marked with the `#[derive(Model)]` attribute, functioning similarly to a key-pair store.
 The primary key for a model is indicated using the `#[key]` attribute; for instance, the `player` field serves as the primary key in this context.

 Read more about models [here](./models.md).